In case you missed it

 Your real estate wishlist changes when you have a child and are looking for an apartment in New York City.
 Things like views, amenities, and nearby takeout options may still matter to you, but these preferences are usually superseded by a need to find a place within a specific public school zone.

 That's right—admittance at most public elementary schools in NYC largely depends on neighborhood zones.
 There are some exceptions to this rule, of course, Not every public school child goes to their zoned public school—some students go to charter or private schools, or so-called "choice" schools.
-(If you need to get up to speed on the elementary school application process, check out our elementary school guide for NYC renters and owners—recently updated for 2022.)
+(If you need to get up to speed on the elementary school application process, check out our elementary school guide for NYC renters and owners.)

-[Editor's note: A previous version of this story ran in August 2022.
-We are presenting it again with updated information for August 2023.]
+[Editor's note: A previous version of this story ran in August 2023.
+We are presenting it again in case you missed it.]

-So how do you find out for sure what the zoned elementary school is for an apartment or brownstone you are considering?
+So how do you figure out the zoned elementary school for an apartment or brownstone you are considering?
 Here's what you should—and should not—do, because we at Brick Underground have heard a friend's heartbreaking tale of plunking down a lot of money for a condo with an amazing school two blocks away, only to find out they weren't zoned for that school (they got some bad intel) but for another one that was seven blocks away.

 Read on so you don't make a similar mistake.